Skip to content

 • POST .../verifyVerifyToken with token; consumes a verification token.

 The library does not send email.
-Implement on_after_request_verify_token and related hooks on your user manager to enqueue mail or notifications.
+Implement on_after_request_verify_token and related hooks on your user manager to enqueue mail or notifications, and make sure the hook performs equivalent async work even when it receives user=None / token=None for unknown or already-verified emails.

 Password reset